 You might have the best ingredients to top your pizza, but if the crust is not right, then the pizza will be a total fail.
 Let's see how we can get it right every single time without any problem whatsoever.

-- in a jug, add the lukewarm water, the dried fast-action yeast, sugar and a teaspoon of flour.
+- in a jug, add the lukewarm water, the dried fast-action yeast, sugar and a tablespoon of flour.
 Give it a stir, and set aside for 10-15 minute until it becomes frothy

 Getting the yeast right is crucial.
 If the yeast is not active, it will not become frothy.
 Do not use it in that case, because the dough will not rise, and the crust will be too tough.
 So, best to start again until the yeast is right.

-- in a bowl, sift the flour, add the yeast mixture, salt, olive oil, garlic granules and Italian herbs, and knead gently into a dough that is elastic and does not stick to the hands
+- in a bowl, sift the flour, add the yeast mixture, salt, olive oil, garlic granules and oregano, and knead gently into a dough that is elastic and does not stick to the hands

 - shape the dough into a ball, lightly brush with oil, cover with cling film and set aside for 1-2 hours or until it doubles its size